Types Of Agave Plants For The Garden

 They also, make excellent additions to Mexican and Southwest-inspired landscapes, desert landscaping, and xeriscaping to go with attractive cacti, yucca, and aloe plants.

-Many Varieties Of Agave Plant Types
+Many Agave Plant Varieties

 Of the more than 200 species of agave, several dozen are cultivated for agricultural, industrial, landscaping, and home use.